 And let’s not forget that, while Hitler absolutely thought he was doing good, he had a lot of hatred in his heart, and he sure assumed that his opponents were acting out of malice.
 In today’s parlance, his thought process might go something like, “How dare the Poles and the Greeks and the English oppose me taking over their countries!
 They must be hate-filled bigots!
 And those Jews . . .
-OMG I wish they’d all just die.”
+I wish they’d all just die.”

 Somehow, though, somehow the Allies–particularly the Americans and the British–were able to fight the Germans and the Japanese without dehumanizing them and committing atrocities.
 Suffice it to say at the end of the Second World War, the losers were treated far differently than they were at the end of the First, and the world has been arguably better off for it.

 Abraham Lincoln understood this as well.
 Controversially, he was relatively easy on the Confederacy at the close of the Civil War, preferring to have them back as full members of the Union rather than exacerbate the tensions and hatreds that would take generations to dissipate.
-One could argue whether Lincoln was too lenient on the Rebels, but there hasn’t been another American Civil War since, so perhaps he did the best he could in a terrible situation.
+Some argue whether Lincoln was too lenient on the Rebels, but there hasn’t been another American Civil War since, so perhaps he did the best he could in a terrible situation.

 It’s not as simplistic as “not becoming what you hate.”
 It’s a matter of minimizing the evil done.
 The Vietnam War was a fiasco in part due to the doctrine of proportional response.
 Perhaps an overwhelming use of force by the U.S., while brutal, could have ended the war sooner.
 That’s the same theory behind usage of the atom bomb at Hiroshima and Nagasaki.